Shebeshxt: Legal issues

-In April 2023, the rapper was apprehended and faced jail time, on 9 May 2023 he appeared in Lebowakgomo Magistrate's court for two counts of assault (discharging a firearm after he allegedly fired four shots in the air at a family home in Ga-Mamaola village), attempted murder, and malicious damage to property.
-The rapper's bail was denied after the National Prosecuting Authority spokesperson in Limpopo addresseed that the case was postponed to gather further information, Chauke remained in custody for four months until he was released in August 2023.
-The discharge of firearm charges were later withdrawn in October 2023.
+In April 2023, Shebeshxt was apprehended and faced jail time.
+On 9 May 2023, he appeared in Lebowakgomo Magistrate's court for two counts of assault (discharging a firearm after he allegedly fired four shots in the air at a family home in Ga-Mamaola village), attempted murder, and malicious damage to property.
+Shebeshxt's bail was denied after the National Prosecuting Authority spokesperson in Limpopo said that the case was postponed to gather further information.
+Shebeshxt remained in custody for four months until being released in August 2023.
+The discharge of firearm charges were withdrawn in October 2023.

-In December 2023, Shebeshxt faced jail time in foreign soil, he was accused of breaching a performing contract on 2 December 2023 in the neighboring country Botswana.
+In December 2023, Shebeshxt faced jail time on foreign soil.
+He was accused of breaching a performing contract on 2 December 2023 in the neighboring country Botswana.

-On 13 November 2025, South African musician Lehlogonolo Katlego “Shebeshxt” Chauke appeared before the Polokwane Magistrate’s Court and was remanded in custody following a shooting incident in Ladanna, Polokwane.
-He is charged with two counts of attempted murder after allegedly firing shots at another motorist’s vehicle on 19 October 2025, injuring a 34-year-old man.
+On 13 November 2025, Shebeshxt appeared before the Polokwane Magistrate's Court and was remanded in custody following a shooting incident in Ladanna, Polokwane.
+He was charged with two counts of attempted murder after allegedly firing shots at another motorist's vehicle on 19 October 2025, injuring a 34-year-old man.

-In a separate and ongoing case, Shebeshxt faces additional charges, including assault with intent to cause grievous bodily harm, robbery with aggravating circumstances, malicious damage to property, and two further counts of attempted murder.
-His next appearance in the Polokwane matter is scheduled for 21 November 2025, while the separate case is set for trial from 17 to 19 February 2026 in the Lebowakgomo Regional Court.
+In a separate and ongoing case, Shebeshxt faced additional charges, including assault with intent to cause grievous bodily harm, robbery with aggravating circumstances, malicious damage to property, and two further counts of attempted murder.
+His next appearance in the Polokwane matter was scheduled for 21 November 2025, while the separate case was set for trial from 17 to 19 February 2026 in the Lebowakgomo Regional Court.